openstack/openstack-manuals/doc/arch-design-draft/source/operator-requirements-software-selection.rst

 Management tools
  The management tools used for Ubuntu and Kinstance differ from the management tools for VMware vSphere.
-Although both OS and hypervisor combinations are supported by OpenStack, there will be very different impacts to the rest of the design as a result of the selection of one combination versus the other.
+Although both OS and hypervisor combinations are supported by OpenStack, there is different impact to the rest of the design as a result of the selection of one combination versus the other.

 Scale and performance